nsaylan/Cohort-19/devops/hands-on/Kubernetes/S1-kubernetes-01-installing-on-ec2-instance/README.md

 > **Ignore this section for AWS instances.
 But, it must be applied for real servers/workstations.**
 >
-> - Find the line in `/etc/fstab` referring to swap, and comment out it as follows.
+> - Find the line in `/etc/fstab` referring to swap, and comment out it as following.
 >
 > ```bash
 > # Swap a usb extern (3.7 GB):